 Your Company has carried out a detailed exercise to identify the various risks faced bythe Company and has put in place mitigation control and monitoring plans for each of therisks.
 Risk owners have been identified for each risk and these risk owners areresponsible for controlling the respective risks.
 The efficacy of these processes ismonitored on a regular basis by Risk Committees for the different areas in order to makecontinuous improvement and is further reviewed by the Risk Management Committee consistingof the three Whole-time Directors and the Compliance Officer.

-The material risks and concerns faced by the Company are as follows:
+The material risks and challenges faced by the Company are as follows:

 Shipping is a global business whose performance is closely linked to the state of theglobal economy.
-Therefore the earnings of your Company could be impacted negatively ifthe global economic situation is adversely impacted itcould have an effect on the state of the shipping market.
+Therefore if the global economic situation is adversely impacted itcould have an effect on the state of the shipping market.

 Indian officers continue to be in great demand all over the world.
-Given theunfavorable tax status conferred on a seafarer sailing on Indian- flagged vessels it isbecoming increasingly difficult for your Company to source officers capable of meeting themodern day challenges of worldwide trading.
-This is more relevant for tanker personnel andmay become a hindrance to growth.
+Given theunfavorable taxes on a seafarer sailing on Indian flagged vessels it is becomingincreasingly difficult to source officers capable of meeting the modern day challenges ofworldwide trading.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY